christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What did you achieve?
 * edited the references section
 * updated filenames, small changes to repo for ease of reading etc
+* finish annotations, did all of part 2 and 3 for continuity (111 postive)
+* started doing qualitative analysis

 #### What did you struggle with?
+* lack of motivation, but kept working through it, so it's been a good week

 #### What would you like to work on next week?